 Students of economics, business studies, management studies and interested persons.
 Minimum age 18 years.

 For information concerning the accommodation please see "room and board".

 As a participant in the International Summer School on arrival you will receive a ticket for public transport (tram + bus) for the duration of the course.
 With this ticket you can use all trams and buses within the city of Bremen.
 For travels on the night trams/buses on the weekend a surcharge of EURO 1 per ride is due.

-- Internet access and e-mail are available to every participant.
+- Internet access / wifi within the university /HSB is available to every participant.

 - During the entire stay tutors of the Hochschule Bremen will be available and will take care of participants’ needs.

-An attractive and colourful leisure program provides participants with ample opportunities to discover Bremen and Germany (in part subject to charge).
+An attractive and colourful supporting program provides participants with ample opportunities to discover Bremen, Germany and Europe (in part subject to charge).